florentpoujol/CSharpToUnityScriptConverter/readme.md

 Finally, in some yet other cases, the conversion may not be performed, depending on the syntactic environnement.

-##Take note of
+##Be advised

-Casts without parenthesis around the casted expression stops at the first non alphanumeric character.
+* Casts without parenthesis around the casted expression stops at the first non alphanumeric character.

-Multiple inline variable declaration will be messed up or won't be converted at all if a semi-colon is found anywhere whithin the whole delcaration, before the semi-colon that closes the expression.
+* Multiple inline variable declaration will be messed up or won't be converted at all if a semi-colon is found anywhere whithin the whole delcaration, before the semi-colon that closes the expression.
 Also having curly brackets and/or parenthesis inside values or instance may lead the expression not to be converted.
+* Commented code is ignored, and thus does not gets converted.
+Comments are actually stripped from the files before the conversion then put back in after.
+* Don't bother with error message like "RegexUtilities.Block.GetEndOfBlockIndex() : No matching closing bracket has been found !
+Returning -1. [...]", it does not necessarily means that the conversion of something is broken.

 #Features not supported by UnityScript